-- Ask them what they know about Type 2 diabetes.
+- Ask them what they know about type 2 diabetes.
 They may know someone with the disease.
-If they don’t, know they know you and just like we mentioned above, you can share how T2D factors into your life.
+If they don’t, know they know you and just like we mentioned above, you can share how type 2 diabetes (T2D) factors into your life.

 Feeling Misunderstood or Neglected by Your Partner

 The second is the opposite case when the PWD feels neglected by their partner, or worse, that their partner is trying to sabotage their routine.
 Diabetes care is often regimented and requires discipline to manage well.
 So, it can hurt when your partner fails to acknowledge that.
 You may not need your partner to understand the ins and outs of living with diabetes (but kudos and bonus points if they’re interested), but you do need them to respect your lifestyle with it.